ingonyama-zk/icicle/docs/docs/icicle/primitives/program.md

 For the configuration the field `is_a_on_device` determined whethere the data (*inputs and outputs*) is on device or not.
 After the execution `data` will reside in the same place as it did before (i.e. the field `is_result_on_device` is irrelevant.)

-> **_NOTE:_**  Using program for executiong lambdas is recommended only while using the CUDA backend.
+> **_NOTE:_**  Using program for executing lambdas is recommended only while using the CUDA backend.
 Program's primary use is to let users to customize algorithms (such as sumcheck).